sunfishcode/hello-wasi-http/README.md

-# Hello wasi-http!
+# Hello WASI HTTP!

-This is a simple tutorial to get started with wasi-http using the `wasmtime serve` command that can be enabled in [Wasmtime] 14.0.
+This is a simple tutorial to get started with WASI HTTP using the `wasmtime serve` command that can be enabled in [Wasmtime] 14.0.
 It runs an HTTP server and forwards requests to a Wasm component via the [WASI HTTP] API.

 [Wasmtime]: https://wasmtime.dev
 [WASI HTTP]: https://github.com/WebAssembly/wasi-http/

-A word of cuation: the Wasi-http API is settling down but not quite stable.
+The WASI HTTP API is settling down but as of this writing not quite stable.
 This tutorial uses a snapshot of it that's implemented in Wasmtime 14.0.0.

 With that said...